riyaanatekar/Exp-10/README.md

 A DataFrame is a two-dimensional table-like structure consisting of rows and columns.

 DataFrame Properties
-df.ndim → Number of dimensions
-df.size → Total number of elements
+Pandas provides several attributes to understand the structure of the data.
+Important attributes include:

+df.shape
-df.shape → Number of rows and columns df.columns → Displays column names
+Returns the number of rows and columns.

+df.size
+Returns total number of elements.

+df.ndim
+Returns the number of dimensions.

+df.columns
+Displays the column names.

+df.dtypes
-df.dtypes → Displays data type of each column
+Displays the data type of each column.
+These attributes help in analyzing and understanding the dataset.

+Accessing Data
+Data in a DataFrame can be accessed using different methods.
+Accessing a column
+Accessing a row
+Accessing specific element

 Statistical Analysis
 Pandas provides built-in functions such as: mean() → average value min() → minimum value max() → maximum value

 Viewing Data
 head() → displays first 5 rows
 tail() → displays last rows